What is ADDere

 How the 3D Laser-wire Additive Manufacturing process works

 ADDere at its heart is a 3D laser-wire additive manufacturing (LWAM) process for printing large-scale components.
-ADDere uses a high-powered laser as the main heat source to melt the metal wire while a hot wire delivery system is used to pre-heat the incoming welding wire.
+ADDere uses a high-powered Directed Energy Deposition (DED) laser to heat the wire as it is fed into the melt pool while a hot wire delivery system is used to pre-heat the incoming metal wire.
+This process is essentially a form of automated build-up welding.
 With this combination, ADDere achieves best-in-class metal layer deposition with virtually no impurities.

 ADDere’s systems and engines typically use a 6-axis industrial robot with multiple external axes as its motion system.
 Using industrial robotics for motion control allows for a much finer position as well as the opportunity to deposit materials in much more flexible ways than traditional Cartesian gantry systems in the market.

 The robust, closed-loop deposition sensor package maintains quality and precision at much higher levels.
 It further opens the ADDere LWAM system to even more metal 3D printing techniques due to the fine-grain control of the purpose-built control system.

 GKN Aerospace uses ADDere System at Oak Ridge National Labs

 Can ADDere help your business?

 If ADDere’s high-quality large-scale metal additive manufacturing process sounds like something that your firm would benefit from, whether it’s in aerospace, defense, oil & gas or any other industry, contact us today.
 The ADDere laser-wire additive manufacturing process can produce large-scale builds in a wide range of sizes and materials near net shape to fit all your manufacturing needs.

 do you want to learn more about ADDere's products and services?

 One of the most important factors to consider when planning an ADDere laser-wire 3D printing project is the choice of metal alloy.
 Different metal alloys